martincf/lightbox/_posts/2018-09-08-event-mark-elmore-exhibition.md

 ---

-An exploration into our interlaced relationship with screens today.
+**An exploration into our interlaced relationship with screens today.**

+## From 28th Sep – 9th Nov 2018

 The work stemmed from my own feelings of being more and more coddled into keeping the world and other people at arms’ length.
 Why do I need to explore when everything is neatly and exhaustively presented to me?
 How can I explore?